-TYPES OF CRICKET BALL :
+TYPES OF CRICKET BALLS:

-The weight of Red Kookaburra ball is about 156 grams and has a 4-piece construction.
+The weight of the Red Kookaburra ball is about 156 grams and has a 4-piece construction.
 They are mostly manufactured using machines.
 Kookaburra ball offers lesser seam and helps the ball to swing for up to 30 overs because after that ball becomes old.
 The Kookaburra ball does not give much help to spinners because there is no good grip for turning the ball effectively.

 Thus the ball is very helpful for the seamers.
-But because of this reason it is not beneficial for the spinners.
+But because of this reason, it is not beneficial for the spinners.
 These balls are used mostly in England.
 Other countries using this ball are England and West Indies.
-The cost of Dukes ball ranges from £10-100 (₹850-8500).
+The cost of a Duke’s ball ranges from £10-100 (₹850-8500).

 3. Sanspareils Greenlands (SG) Balls

 These balls are handmade.
-Seam of the ball remains good for long time but because of dry conditions in India these balls lose shining.
-These balls are beneficial for spinners as they have wider seam.
+Seam of the ball remains good for a long time but because of dry conditions in India, these balls lose shining.
+These balls are beneficial for spinners as they have wider seams.
 SG balls are used in India.

-Also check type of cricket bats.
+Also, check our Article on the type of cricket bats.